jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_knownissues.md

 Known Issue | Issue ID
 ------------|---------
 **Installing other Spotlights.** Do not install other Spotlights into the Spotlight on SQL Server folder.
-You will be unable to run Spotlight on SQL Server if you do this.
+You will be unable to run Spotlight Enterprise if you do this.
 When installing other Spotlights you must install them into a different folder. | N/A
-**Remote installation.** Remote installation of Spotlight on SQL Server fails if the user has both a domain account and a local account with the same user name. | N/A
+**Remote installation.** Remote installation of Spotlight Enterprise fails if the user has both a domain account and a local account with the same user name. | N/A

 ## known issues with the Spotlight Diagnostic Server